 What is a Personal VPN?

 In order to protect privacy and safeguard data, large corporations outfit their employees with company-backed VPN's.
 A VPN (Virtual Private Network) creates a secure tunnel between you and a safe server that encrypts and protects you and your information.
 In this day and age where governments and companies are spying on virtually everyone, we all need this type of protection.
 While large companies with paid IT staffing can easily create these services for their employees, a Personal VPN is a VPN service created for the average person.

 Why do I need a Personal VPN?

 With the explosion of wireless hotspots and other forms of public internet access, the risk of hackers grabbing your data has become a major epidemic, driven by the sheer number of people out there using wireless hotspots, coupled with the ease of stealing your information.
 Software is easily obtained from various hacker websites that allow even unskilled people to scan all the data across a network.
 When hacking was difficult and required great skill, you were pretty safe sitting at the local coffee shop, fast food restaurant or hotel and using the open wireless.
 The odds were with you because there were not many people out there with these skills.
 Now, anyone who wants it can download a wireless hacking kit.
 Anyone in the room could be scanning everyone's data.

 Are all VPN's created equal?

-There are several Personal VPN's available to the public today, ranging from free to very expensive.
+There are several VPN's available to the public today, ranging from free to very expensive.
 Resist the urge to use a free or very cheap VPN service.
 In exchange for providing the free service, you agree to let them look at your data for marketing purposes.
 In essence, you give them an exclusive license to look at your personal data.
 Many “cheap” VPN’s subsidize the cost of their operations by gathering data and selling it for profit.
 Considering your privacy is what you're striving for - the 'free' solution is not really a bargain.